Claddagh

-During the 19th century the Claddagh attracted many visitors, including writers who spread its fame.
 The original village of thatched cottages was razed in the 1930s and replaced by a council-housing scheme.

 The Claddagh is most famous internationally for the Claddagh ring, which is popular among those of Irish heritage as both a friendship and wedding ring.
 This traditional design consists of two clasped hands holding a crowned heart, and symbolises love, friendship and loyalty.

-The Claddagh area contains a national school, Community Centre and a Catholic Church as well as the new Claddagh Arts Centre.
+The Claddagh area contains a national school, community centre and a Catholic church as well as the new Claddagh Arts Centre.